The objective is good and welcome, but the preparation of the actual Taxonomy has taken a wrong track.

 Such a contradiction between the taxonomy proposed by the technical expert group and the sustainability requirements of the existing legislation will inevitably lead to confusion among companies and investors.
 The Taxonomy, as proposed by the technical expert group, poses a threat to efforts that combat climate change and to investments mitigating its effects.

 Fortunately, the European Commission still has the power to change the course and make the final Taxonomy criteria consistent with the climate objectives.

 A shortened version of the blog post was published in Finnish on 12 June 2020 in Talouselämä.

-*) The method used to calculate life cycle emissions and emission reduction complies with the EU Renewable Energy Directive (2009/28/EC).
+*) The methodology for calculating life cycle emissions and emissions reduction complies with the European Union’s Renewable Energy Directive II (2018/2001/EU).